 Pre-conditions: Dr. Primary generates a set of referrals to these allied health care providers and specialists needed to treat Mr. Anyman’s diabetic condition.
 Scheduling of consultations with diabetic educator, dietitian, physical therapist, community pharmacist, optometrist, and podiatrist (allied health care providers) is discussed and agreed to by the patient.
 The frequency of visit to allied health care providers is scheduled according to the national professional recommendation for collaborative diabetes care.
 Dr. Primary also notices signs and symptoms of mood changes in the patient after the diagnosis is made.
 She recommends that the patient may benefit from seeing a clinical psychologist to which the patient also agrees.

-The allied health care providers and specialists accepts the referral and schedules a first visit with the patient – Mr. Bob Anyman.
+The allied health care providers and specialists accept the referral and schedule a first visit with the patient – Mr. Bob Anyman.

 The case is assigned to the following individual allied health care providers and referrals made to the applicable specialists for provision of applicable services: